jakemmarsh/neural-network-stock-predictor/README.md

 - `npm install`

-In order to then run the program, simply execute the `server.py` file using Python.
-This will serve the application at the URL it specifies.
+In order to then run the program, execute `npm start`.
+This will compile and serve the application at the URL specified.